Best Medium Alternatives in 2026

 Features

 Ghost gives you your own domain, custom themes, built-in email marketing, membership tiers, and a simple writing interface.
-It supports both free and paid content, giving you complete control over how you want to present your publication.
+It lets you publish both free and paid content, and gives you complete control over how you want to present your publication.

 Pricing